Common Mistakes To Avoid While Writing A Letter Of Credit

 Recommended Read: Check out the most common letter of credit FAQs now.

 These are a few common letter of credit mistakes that business owners need to be aware of while drawing it.
-Letter of credit is one of the safe, reliable & popular trade finance instruments that provide a payment guarantee to the exporters and avoids several risks associated with a global trade transaction.
+Letter of credit is one of the safe, reliable & popular trade finance services that provide a payment guarantee to the exporters and avoids several risks associated with a global trade transaction.
 Taking care of these mistakes can save you from potential legal or trade complexities.